 Using the P4 Grep Command

 Now, when you right click a file in your workspace directory, there will be a new menu item named “p4 grep.”

 Clicking on it will bring up a prompt for the file pattern.

-Using the Grep Command to Search for Content in Your Perforce Depot
+Searching for Content in Your Perforce Depot